selabhvl/dat110public/week14/spmB.md

 - Are there network layer protocols in every host/router?
 - How to convert 32 bit ip addresses to regular ip addresses

-### nettverk som grafer, link-kostnader, least-cost paths
+### Nettverk som grafer, link-kostnader, least-cost paths

 - How does a router estimate its link costs, does it ping the connected router and measure the time it takes to recieve an answer?
 - Kan en "avstand" endre seg for Node1 til Node2 når man har funnet avstanden tidligere?